 The Distinguished Educator of the Year award recognizes and honors alumni educators who have made a significant contribution to the field of education.
 Nominees must be an alumnus of SHSU's College of Education, and have demonstrated expertise or outstanding service in the classroom, school, district, and/or community.
 Nominees may be currently employed or retired educators.
 Self-nominations are welcome.

-ExCEL is an event that provides prospective undergraduate students and their guests an opportunity to experience the College of Education at Sam Houston State University.
+Spring Preview@Sam is an event that provides prospective undergraduate students and their guests an opportunity to experience the College of Education at Sam Houston State University.
 Guests receive a guided campus tour, learn about student services, and meet education students and professors.

 Join the College of Education for tailgating!
 Bearkat Alley is the official tailgate area during football season.
 The College of Education tent is at the North side of Bowers Stadium.

 The Universality Global Education Conference (UGEC) brings interdisciplinary scholars and students from around the world together to discuss issues, theories, research, practices, and teaching in diverse international educational environments.

 The Grant Research Activity & Creative Exposition Day was created by the college Grant Research team to facilitate scholarly support among those pursuing grants for research.